-Now little more than a historical oddity, this haphazardly chronicles selected academic trips.
+Little more than a historical oddity, this haphazardly chronicles selected academic trips.
 Of course I recognize that the world wide demand for my dated academic experiences will be modest at best but thanks for looking.
-I do have a few more recent entries from 2018 and 2016.

 November found me in St. John’s Newfoundland thanks to Tony Fang.
 I gave a seminar, had a delightful visit, ate cod tongues and learned lots.
 I also found myself on the local CBC radio discussing performance pay and substance use!

 Does Paying for Performance Lead to Increased Alcohol and Drug Use?